jroblak/jroblak.github.com/_posts/2018-03-07-hack-the-box-node.md

 nc -lvvvp 4444

-cat /home/frank/user.txt
+cat /home/tom/user.txt

-I tasted your sweet blood.
+And I tasted your sweet blood.

 reverse backup to see that it blacklists characters and needs a key run from / and backup /root